neelkanthk/larapackboiler/README.md

 5. Run ``` composer dumpautoload ``` from your project root.

-6. Run following command to move the package assets, views, migrations, seeds and config files to your application.
+6. Run following command to move the package assets, views, config files to your application folder.
 (Optional)

     ```
     php artisan vendor:publish